 Property purchased by or contributed to a principal campaign committee with a value of \$500 or more shall be liquidated at fair market value or donated to a qualified entity not more than 120 days following the election.
-Any funds generated by the liquidation of the property shall be deposited in the candidate's principal campaign committee account. [§17-5-7.2(a)]

-Property purchased by or contributed to a principal campaign committee that can be used by the person in the performance of his or her duties of the office he or she was elected to hold need not be liquidated as long as he or she holds office. [§17-5-7.2(b)]
+Any funds generated by the liquidation of the property shall be deposited in the candidate's principal campaign committee account. [§ 17-5-7.2(a)] Property purchased by or contributed to a principal campaign committee that can be used by the person in the performance of their duties of the office they were elected to hold need not be liquidated as long as they hold office. [§ 17-5-7.2(b)]